 Taleggio is a washed-rind cheese that is strong in aroma but relatively gentle in taste, with sweet notes and a fruity tang.
 It is semi-soft in texture and named after Val Taleggio, the mountain valley in Northern Italy from where it originated as far back at the 10th Century.
 During maturation it is regularly dry salted or brine washed to develop its distinctive salmon-pink rind and pungent aroma.
-More information >
+More information (including allergens) >

 A bit whiffy for some but surprisingly mild in flavour and melts to a lovely creamy consistency.

 Country of Origin

 Our wine expert, Katie Goodchild from Heritage Wines recommends Nunzio Ghiraldi ‘Il Gruccione’ 2017 -

 “Sometimes you find a pairing that is so fantastic the notion of work goes out the window and you simply can’t stop indulging.
 That’s what happened when I tasted Taleggio with a white wine from Italy’s Lugana wine region.